daptx/daptx.github.io/gravity/gravity.md

 ```
 General Potential Formula = (inputWeight)^λ * (targetWeight)^α / (distance)^β

-In this analysis, λ = 1, α = 1, and β = 2 were my assigned values to these parameters.
+In this analysis, λ = 1, α = 1, and β = 2 were assigned to these parameters.

 Field Calulator Used:
 @InputWeight + '^' + to_string(@lambda) + ' * ' + @TargetWeight + '^' + to_string(@alpha) + ' / ("Distance"/1000)' + '^' + to_string(@beta)